 Avoid Carrying a Balance

 Carrying a credit card balance does not help build your credit score.
-It is important that you pay your credit card bill in full at the end of the billing cycle.
+It is important that you pay your credit card bills in full at the end of the billing cycle.
 This helps you in keeping a good credit score.

 However, if you have balances in either of your credit cards, it is strongly advised to clear the credit card bill which has a higher interest first.
 This will help you in saving money on interest.
 You can also choose to close the credit card bill which has a lower balance.
 This helps you in closing the card account faster.
 It is advised to pay the credit card with higher interest, and in full and not only the minimum amount due.